ozkary/ozkary.github.io/_posts/2024/2024-01-31-data-engineering-process-fundamentals-introduction-discovery.md

 ### YouTube Video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F2WHH5MrmE4?si=QbU8uhwwcBKtwLeI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Overview:

-In this session, we will delve into the essential building blocks of data engineering, placing a spotlight on the discovery process.
-From framing the problem statement to navigating the intricacies of exploratory data analysis (EDA) using Python, VSCode, Jupyter Notebooks, and GitHub, you'll gain a solid understanding of the fundamental aspects that drive effective data engineering projects.

 **Agenda:**